 An elder law attorney can provide help with Medicaid services and with much more.
 If you want to make sure you have financial security during your golden years, getting help from an elder law attorney is a smart choice.
 Elder law attorneys can also help to make sure your family is not faced with difficulty choices if you get sick or pass away, and that you don’t end up getting unwanted medical care in a time of emergency.

 Frank & Kraft provides elder law services to people of all ages.
 While the issues addressed by elder law attorneys are often of more concern to seniors, even young people need to make smart choices when it comes to financial planning, asset protection and incapacity issues.
 An elder law attorney can help.
-Call today to get information on services available that are customized to your situation and to get answers to important questions including:
+Use our FREE Medicaid/Long-Term Care Calculator or call us today to get information on services available that are customized to your situation and to get answers to important questions including:

 - What kinds of elder law services do I need?